Written by: Sara Kugler

-Daisy Bates is the only woman who spoke at the 1963 March on Washington.
-Below is the transcript of her remarks from the Educational Radio Network / ERN’s coverage of the March on Washington for Jobs and Freedom.
+Daisy Bates is the one of only two women who spoke at the 1963 March on Washington.
+The other was Josephine Baker.
+Below is the transcript of Daisy Bates’ remarks from the Educational Radio Network / ERN’s coverage of the March on Washington for Jobs and Freedom.
 The transcript is provided by the WGBH Media Library and Archives “Open Vault;” you can find the full transcript and listen to the radio broadcasting here.

 August 28, 1963

 A. Philip Randolph: Our fellow Americans, in great tribute to the role the Negro woman has played in the cause of freedom, equality and human dignity I now call on Ms. Daisy Bates, that great champion of Negro rights and freedom to give awards to…

 Geesey [radio reporter]: Of course, she’s one of the five women who led the special part of the march, which went down Independence Avenue.
 She’ll be called on to make a speech to this large group.

 Randolph: …Ms. Diane Nash Bevel, Ms. Herbert Lee, Ms. Rosa Parks and Ms. Gloria Richardson—Mrs. Daisy Bates.